mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 Consider the following concepts, then, as a *starting point* that you can then build off and tailor to your specific role.
 I'm assuming you have some basic familiarity with stats but maybe haven't done a deep dive into the nuances of assumptions, coefficients, residuals, etc. (If you're a newcomer to stats, check out an upcoming "Model fundamentals" series of posts with lots of content from earlier drafts of this post!)

-Here are the stats essentials I think any data scientist should feel comfortable explaining to both technical and non-technical audiences:
+Here are (some!) stats essentials I think any data scientist should feel comfortable explaining to both technical and non-technical audiences:

-* **Experimental design:** sampling and bias, control groups
+* **Experimental design:** sampling and bias, control groups, correlation vs. causation
 * **Comparisons between groups:** t-tests, ANOVA
-* **Predictive modeling:** regression, classification
+* **Predictive modeling:** regression, classification, coefficients, residuals
-* **Measures of statistical significance:** p-values, effect sizes, confidence intervals
-* **Model evaluation:** coefficients, residuals, AIC, correlation vs. causation, overfitting vs. underfitting

 We'll go through each of these in the rest of the post.
 Let's get started!

 ## Experimental design
 Broadly, experimental design refers to how we structure our *data collection* process.
 Do we poll our friends on Facebook, passersby at the mall, or random phone numbers?
 Does every patient get the drug, or do we give some a placebo? **Think of the quality of any analysis we run as a funnel starting from the quality of the data we collect.** If we have solid data, we can ask more interesting questions and discover more meaningful insights.
 If we have shoddy data, there'll always be that shadow of doubt for whether the results can truly be trusted.
-So let's make sure we can identify how to get good data.
+So, let's make sure we can identify how to get good data.

 ### Sampling and bias
 <img align="right" src="https://i.imgur.com/JbXsczj.png" height="40%" width="40%">
-One of the key concepts to understand is that when you collect data, you are **sampling** from a **population.** (Except, as I mentioned, in fields like [IoT](https://en.wikipedia.org/wiki/Internet_of_things).)
+One of the key concepts to understand is that when you collect data, you are **sampling** from a **population.** (Except in newer fields like [IoT](https://en.wikipedia.org/wiki/Internet_of_things).)
 Because we're condensing a large, diverse body down into a relatively small sample, we need to make sure the sample actually looks like a microcosm of the broader population.

 In the graphic on the right, for example, our sample isn't really representative of the population $-$ several colors aren't present at all!
 We can't run an analysis on this sample and then generalize to the population; **we can only generalize to red, orange, yellow, and green.** No matter how perfectly we model our sample data, our model's scope is trapped.
 If we try to comment on the broader population, we'll find that our seemingly accurate model suddenly makes embarrassingly inaccurate predictions.